 There are a lot of budget keyboards out there on the market, but very few of them live up to the resiliency and reliability of the new Corsair K63.
-Corsair quality comes in waves here, and each key responds with ease because of the board's 100% anti-ghosting technology.
-What's more, each Cherry MX Red switch is gold-plated with Gold Crosspoint technology, providing lightning-fast response on top of the K63's already fast 2.0mm accentuation distance.
+Each key responds with ease because of the board's 100% anti-ghosting technology.
+What's more, each Cherry MX Red switch uses Gold Crosspoint technology, providing a lightning-fast response on top of the K63's already fast 2.0mm accentuation distance.

 Going tenkeyless also means that the K63 is highly portable, fitting right into your backpack on the fly.
-It takes up a lot less desk space than most of Corsair's other keyboards, too, which really amplifies its portability and functionality for games that require sweeping mouse movements or gamers who like to have a freer range of motion.
-Or even gamers who just have really tiny desks.
+It takes up a lot less desk space than most of Corsair's other keyboards, too, which really amplifies its portability and functionality for games that require sweeping mouse movements or a freer range of motion.
+Or even for gamers who have really tiny desks.

 For its price, sturdy construction, and reliability, the Corsair K63 is a budget keyboard that delivers great accuracy in a small package.

-The K63 tenkeyless doesn't have RGB lighting like some of Corsair's other offerings, meaning that you won't be getting 16 million hues of light.
-But customizing the K63 with CUE is just as easy as ever before -- plus, the red glow that comes stock with the K63 doesn't hurt the eyes in a dim-lit room.
+The K63 tenkeyless doesn't have RGB lighting like some of Corsair's other offerings.
+But customizing the K63 with CUE is just as easy as ever before — plus, the red glow that comes stock with the K63 doesn't hurt the eyes in a dim-lit room.
 The cherry hue is also gorgeous in any lighting, illuminating each key for easy recall.

 Gaming on a Macro Level